stamen/watercolor/README.md

 The short version is: There are a lot.

-The long version is: The gritty details of installing some of the tools that Toner uses are outside the scope of this document.
+The long version is: The gritty details of installing some of the tools that Watercolor uses are outside the scope of this document.
 We've tried to give you the shape of what you need to do and linked to the available documentation elsewhere.
 The instructions provided should work on ubuntu 12.04.
 You may need to make some modifications depending on your specific operating system and hardware.